RohanSangle/sw-config-generator/README.md

 ## Switch Config Generator

-A tool for generating switch configuration .txt files tailored for the APAC region.
+A tool for generating switch configuration .txt files tailored for the APAC region.<br>
 (*This is exclusive to the data format inputted and will not work for any other excel data)

 ## Features